Benefits Related to Project 112/SHAD

 Veterans may be eligible for disability compensation if they have a service-related disability and were discharged under other than dishonorable conditions.

-VA presumes amyotrophic lateral sclerosis (ALS) diagnosed in all Veterans with 90 days or more continuous active military service is related to their service, although ALS is not related to Project 112/SHAD.
+VA presumes amyotrophic lateral sclerosis (ALS) diagnosed in all Veterans with 90 days or more continuous active military service is related to their service.
+ALS, however, is not associated with a specific military exposure.

 Surviving spouses, dependent children and dependent parents of Veterans who died from health problems related to participation in Project 112/SHAD may be eligible for health care, compensation, education, and home loan benefits.
 Find out if you qualify for survivors' benefits.